carlosalvidrez/factors.js/README.md

 # factors
-Returns an object with a list of all cobminations of factors that multiply up to a given number, from a given array of numbers.
-Both JavaScript and Python versions of this library are provided.
+Returns a JavaScript object with a list of all cobminations of factors that multiply up to a given number, from a given array of numbers.

 Parameters: